ArchLars/archtutorial/arch_post_tutorial.md

 ```

 ### USB autosuspend
-The Linux kernel can automatically suspend USB devices when they are not in use.
+The Linux kernel automatically suspend USB devices when they are not in use.
 This can sometimes save quite a bit of power, however some USB devices are not compatible with USB power saving and start to misbehave (common for USB mice/keyboards).
 udev rules based on whitelist or blacklist filtering can help to mitigate the problem.